 Despite economic power, entrenched ways of thinking, and human limitations, we can choose the shape of the future.
-The objective We must be to aim for a public consensus that only new ways of thinking lead to the future in this regard.
+The objective must be to aim for a public consensus in this regard.
 Until this is arrived at, we must debate the appropriate ends and means, in a shared search for coherent quality in Europe's built environment.
-The objective must be to create infrastructure, urban design and architecture whose quality is equal to the values of the building culture of the past.
-This results as a duty of co-operation of all disciplines.